ueden84/HypoCalc/README.md

 - **Infrastructure**: Docker, Docker Compose

 ## Functional requirements
-- currency is CZK
+- Currency is CZK
-- values cannot be negative
+- Values cannot be negative
-- use czech format for numbers
+- Use Czech format for numbers
-- sliders are present to set the value
+- Sliders are present to set the value
+- Two calculators: Mortgage and Savings
+- Savings calculator supports:
+  - Initial amount and monthly contributions
+  - Configurable interest rate
+  - Tax rate on interest (default 15%)
+  - Monthly or yearly compounding periodicity

 #  Sample calculation:
 - principal amount: 4 000 000